 Incorrect IP Address

-If you've recently purchased your server, recently transferred, or recently upgraded to / downgraded from 1GB, your IP address may have changed.
+If you've recently purchased a new server or had your server transferred, your IP address has changed.
 Please be sure that you are using the correct IP address first.
-If you're not sure where to find your IP address, check your email and/or control panel or simply contact our team for help.
+If you're not sure where to find your IP address, you can find it in your email and/or in Prisma.
+Feel free to reach out to our team for help if it seems to be missing.

 Note that some IP addresses do have a port that is required in order to connect.